Blog

 My Path to OM System

 So, I decided to purchase the Olympus PEN E-P7.
-Although it’s a model from 2021 and lacks some features found in newer OM System models, like phase-detection autofocus with AI subject detection, it’s exactly the type of camera that should have a permanent place in the M43 system.
+Although it’s a model from 2021 and lacks some features found in newer OM System models, like phase-detection autofocus with AI subject detection, it’s exactly the type of camera that should have a permanent place in the Micro Four Thirds system.
 At the moment, I have higher expectations from the OM System brand than from Panasonic.
 And if I’m wrong, at least I’ll own one of the last cameras bearing the Olympus brand.